Tutorial 6: How (And Why) To Become A Professional UX Designer

 Average UX designer salaries in the US & Canada

-As a junior UX designer in the US, you’ll already be earning more than the national average salary, which stood at around $46,000 at the end of 2018.
-The same can be said for Canada, with junior UX designer salary ranges exceeding the national average salary of $51,000 (as of 2017).
-Take a look at this 2019 design census for a more in-depth report on designer salaries.
+As a junior UX designer in the US, you’ll already be earning more than the national average salary, which, in the middle of 2020, stands at around $49,000 [Source].
+The same can be said for Canada, with junior UX designer salary ranges exceeding the national salary average of $57,000 [Source].
+Check out the Creative Group Salary report for UX designers here.

 Now let’s take a look at UX designer salaries in the United Kingdom and Europe.